diagram-ai/ocr/README.md

 > pip install autocorrect

-To download the trained data for Kannada, go to `https://github.com/indic-ocr/tessdata/blob/master/kan/kan.traineddata` and paste that file in tessdata in your local folder where tesseract is installed.
+To download the trained data for Kannada, go to `https://github.com/indic-ocr/tessdata/blob/master/kan/kan.traineddata` and copy that file into tessdata in your local folder where tesseract is installed.

 ## Procedure: